 Finally, neglecting the effect of the surface tension $\sigma$, we get that the equilibrium cross-section $\overline{a}$ tends to be a circle, indeed $\overline{a} = \sqrt{\Pi/\pi} = \overline{b}$.
 Considering $\sigma \neq 0$ and increasing its value, see Figure \ref{fig:vario_sigma}, we notice that the elliptical shape of the cross-section elongates along the horizontal axis since it is pulled by the effect of the normal force generated on the boundary by the film \cite{roman2010elasto}.

-\section{Case 2: Circular midline and elliptical section with dilatation of the horizontal semi-axis}
+\section{Case 2: Circular midline and elliptical section with dilation of the horizontal semi-axis}

 The starting point of this case is the equilibrium configuration obtained in Section \ref{elsec}: let us call the equilibrium shape of the cross-section $\overline{a}=:a_0$.
-In this setting, we consider a homothetic transformation of the horizontal semi-axis, namely $\Theta(s) a_0$, where $\Theta: [0,L]\to \mathbb{R}$ is a continuous function that satisfy the closure condition, i.e. $\Theta(0)=\Theta(L)$ and $\Theta(s)>0$, see Figure \ref{torel}.
+In this setting, we consider a homothetic transformation of the horizontal semi-axis, namely $\Theta(s) a_0$, where $\Theta: [0,L]\to \mathbb{R}$ is a differentiable function that satisfies the closure condition, i.e. $\Theta(0)=\Theta(L)$ and $\Theta(s)>0$, see Figure \ref{torel}.

 The energy functional \eqref{eq:sh_2} associated to the shape of the cross-section modified by a homothetic transformation can be rewritten as follows